T. J. Brodie: Chicago Blackhawks

 On June 21, 2025, Brodie was placed on unconditional waivers by the Blackhawks for the purpose of buying out the remaining year of his contract.
 Upon clearing waivers, Brodie was released by the Blackhawks as a free agent the following day.

+Retirement

+After not being signed to a contract for the 2025–26 season by any NHL team following his buyout from the Blackhawks, Brodie was reported on April 13, 2026 to be enjoying a quiet retirement in Lakeshore, Ontario.
+He was also reported to be participating in beer league hockey.